 This cherry blueberry smoothie is a fruity and fun drink perfect for summer.
-Made with oats to make it a bit more hearty, this cherry smoothie is made without frozen banana.
-A light breakfast idea, or post-workout smoothie.
+Made without banana, this smoothie is thick and creamy from frozen fruit and a touch of oats.
+Delicious as a light breakfast or snack!

 Smoothies feel very versatile as they work so well for a light breakfast, a mid-afternoon snack or a little pick-me-up after a workout.
-This cherry smoothie joins my turmeric and pomegranate smoothie and peaches and cream smoothie in being very delicious but also very healthy too!
+This cherry smoothie joins my mango pomegranate smoothie and peaches and cream smoothie in being very delicious but also very healthy too!

 And for a more festive smoothie, you have to check out my cranberry blueberry smoothie!
 Definitely perfect for the holiday season.

 This cherry blueberry smoothie with no banana makes the most of frozen fruit, and is so fruity and creamy at the same time!
 It feels like such a treat, yet is packed with healthy ingredients.